Yield: 1 quart

 - Add the onion and toss it all together so the salt is well distributed.
 Let sit for a few minutes to let the water start seeping out of the cabbage.
 Using a kitchen mallet and holding it with a fist, start pounding and tamping the cabbage vigorously.
 Do this for a few minutes.
 You could also use an antique wooden sauerkraut stomper, available in antique stores.

-- Place a small mouth jar lid onto the liquid and press down until it is submerged.
+- Place a small mouth jar lid (not the band) onto the liquid and press down until it is submerged.
 Screw the cover on the jar and let sit on the counter.
 Check it every day to make sure the small lid is keeping the cabbage covered with liquid.
 Sometimes the water continues to seep out of the cabbage and the jar may actually overflow.
 So you may want to put the jar on a plate or in a pan to catch overflowing brine.
 After a few days, taste the cabbage.
 It only takes a few days to turn tangy.
 You can leave it out for 1 to 3 weeks.
-Skim off any scum you see but don’t worry about it.
+It will culture more quickly in the summer when it's warmer.
+Skim off any scum you see as it's culturing but don’t worry about it.
 When it tastes good to you, transfer the jar to the refrigerator and enjoy.

 You can experiment and flavor your kraut with other ingredients like apple, ginger, carrots, curry, caraway seeds, dill, etc.